Art State of Mind

 Bedford Hours, Folio 17v, showing the building of the Tower of Babel, c.
 1410–30, British Museum

-Lucas van Valckenborch was a Flemish painter, mainly known for his landscapes.
-He also made contributions to portrait painting, and allegorical and market scenes.
-Court painter to Archduke Matthias, the governor of the Spanish Netherlands in Brussels, he later migrated to Austria and then Germany where he joined members of his extended family of artists who had moved there for religious reasons.
+Lucas van Valckenborch was a Flemish painter best known for his landscapes, though he also created portraits, allegories, and lively market scenes.
+Court painter to Archduke Matthias, the governor of the Spanish Netherlands in Brussels, he later migrated to Austria and then Germany, joining members of his extended family of artists who had moved there for religious reasons.

 Lucas van Valckenborch, The Tower of Babel, Louvre Museum, 1594